iashishbhandari/ABNetworkKit/ABNetworkKit/Deployment/Usage.md

 ### Making a Request

-A sample request enumeration confirming the `ABRequestProtocol`
+A sample Request enumeration conforming the `ABRequestProtocol`

 ```swift
 import ABNetworkKit